wp-plugins/alo-easymail/readme.txt

 * Fixed: now query that gets recipients in queue should be very faster

 = 2.2 =
-* Added: compatubility with WPML (WordPress Multilingual Plugin)
+* Added: compatibility with WPML (WordPress Multilingual Plugin)
 * Fixed: now html theme loaded also when recipient is a registered user
 * Fixed: now translation of text in html theme file
 * Added: 'updates from plugin developer' in dashboard only for administrators